mhevery/Largo-docs/Site-Setup/Theme-Options/Homepage-top-templates.md

 [[single.png]]

 Prominently features the top story by itself.
+The top story should have a large image (at least 1170 pixels wide before uploading) as the post featured image.

 This option disables the standard right-hand Largo sidebar for the homepage.